canwe/blog/_posts/2013-01-08-underscore-js-and-guid-function.md

       });
   {% endhighlight %}

-Once the above code is in place, then creating a unique ID is as simple as calling *_.guid()*.
+Once the above code is in place, then creating a unique ID is as simple as callingÂ *_.guid()*.